Prag8855/aab/content/guides/banking.md

 Open a **business account** for your business.
 It's optional, but [it's a really good idea](/guides/start-a-business-in-germany#open-a-bank-account).
 Some banks don't let you use your personal account for your business.
 Having a separate business account makes accounting easier.

-Foreign students might need a **blocking account** (*[[Sperrkonto]]*) to get a [residence permit](/glossary/Aufenthaltstitel).
+Foreign students might need a **blocked account** (*[[Sperrkonto]]*) to get a [residence permit](/glossary/Aufenthaltstitel).
 You put your money into this account, and you get a fixed amount back every month.
 This guarantees that you will have money to support yourself while you study in Germany.

 The money you put in your *Girokonto* and *Tagesgeldkonto* is insured up to €100,000.
 Even if the bank closes, you get your money back.
 Money in your *Depot* account is not insured.[^4]